 General Policies

-Council supports the principles of reduction, re-use and recycling as part of its waste management strategy.
+Council supports the principles of reduction, re-use and recycling as part of its waste management strategy, including waste diversion strategies such as composting and yard waste recycling.

 Council supports efforts to establish adequate waste management facilities to provide for future Township needs.
 To this end, Council will continue to monitor the operation of the Violet site and develop strategies to extend the projected duration of that landfill site.
-Should a new site become necessary, the Township will explore the establishment of a new waste disposal site either on its own or in conjunction with other area municipalities or the County or seek private landfill facilities as approved by the Ministry of Environment and Climate Change.
+Should a new site become necessary, the Township will explore the establishment of a new waste disposal site either on its own or in conjunction with other area municipalities or the County or seek private landfill facilities as approved by the Ministry of Environment and Climate Change, Conservation and Parks.

 An amendment to the Official Plan and implementing Zoning By-law shall be required for the establishment or expansion of waste management or disposal sites.
-Waste disposal or management sites shall be subject to the approval of the Ministry of the Environment . and shall conform to the requirements of the Environmental Protection Act and/or the Environmental Assessment Act.
+Waste disposal or management sites shall be subject to the approval of the Ministry of the Environment Conservation and Parks. and shall conform to the requirements of the Environmental Protection Act and/or the Environmental Assessment Act.
 Prior to the approval of any Official Plan or Zoning By-law amendments, in consultation with the appropriate approval authority, studies shall be prepared which demonstrate to the satisfaction of Council or any approval agency that:

 a need exists for the proposed use;